Definition of Aggravated Battery

 • The instrument or object used during the incident is not a “deadly weapon” within the meaning of the statute.

-If you have been accused of Aggravated Battery, contact Hussein & Webber, PL today for a free consultation.
-Our attorneys handle cases throughout Northeast and Central Florida.
+If you have been arrested for Aggravated Battery in Jacksonville or the surrounding counties, contact Hussein & Webber, PL for a free consultation.